 Pentest goes beyond just detecting common vulnerabilities with the help of automated tools and finds out more complex security issues like business logic errors like issues related to payment gateways, Excessive Trust in Client-Side Controls, Flawed Assumptions About User Behavio, etc. It helps you get a clearer picture of your organization’s security posture and fix the issues to harden your security.

 The primary purpose to conduct regular pentest is:

 - Keeping up with the changing cyber threat landscape

-- Finding and mitigating business logic errors
+- Detecting and mitigating business logic errors

 - Preparing for compliance audits

-- Saving your business from security breaches.
+- Protecting your business’s reputation by stopping security breaches.